PathologyDataScience/triteia/README.md

 To do the benchmarks using Docker, use the `benchmark_client.Dockerfile` in the benchmarking directory.
 It is identical to the `client.Dockerfile` in this directory, except it has access to CUDA so it can automatically start and stop Triton with GPUs.
-To build it from the git root directory: `docker build -f benchmarking/benchmark_client.Dockerfile . -t simple_triton_client:benchmark`
+To build it from the git root directory: `docker build -f benchmarking/benchmark_client.Dockerfile . -t triteia:benchmark`